This BLOG On Bankruptcy Alternatives & How Bankruptcy Affects Mortgage Qualification Was UPDATED And PUBLISHED On July 19th, 2020

 - Non-QM Loans require 20% down payment and have higher mortgage interest rates

-I strongly recommend that you weigh the pros and cons in filing bankruptcy.
+I strongly recommend that you weigh the pros and cons of filing bankruptcy.
 Research on bankruptcy alternatives and see if there are solutions for you to avoid it.
 If debts are primarily student loans, tax liens, and government collections, then consumers may want to reconsider filing bankruptcy.